Zero-based budgeting for marketing briefing

 - Digital marketing, marketing, and e-commerce managers

 - Editor: Amelia Cooper, Smart Insights

 About the author

 Mike O’Brien is a serial start-up specialist and the CEO of Jam Partnership, a consultancy specialising in digital transformation, marketing automation and human integration training.
-He the Course Leader in Digital Marketing MSc at UWL and a Fellow of both CIM and the IDM.
+He is Course Leader in Digital Marketing MSc at UWL and a Fellow of both CIM and the IDM.
 He has a unique combination of award-winning experience in brand, direct and digital marketing and has contributed articles on creativity and agency development in books by Dave Chaffey and P R Smith.
-He is an established keynote speaker at martech events where his subject is using AI to increase human productivity.
+He is an established keynote speaker at MarTech events where his subject is using AI to increase human productivity.
 He has worked as a professional trainer in Digital Strategy, Planning, SEO, PPC, Display, Affiliate, Email, Mobile, Social, Content, Briefing, Budgeting and Forecasting for more than 20 of his 40 years in marketing.